mtumilowicz/scala3-dependent-types-polymorphic-functions-workshop/README.md

             type Not[A] = A => Nothing
             ```
             * on the logical side of Curry-Howard this maps to `A -> false`, which is equivalent to `~A`
+        * polymorphic function `absurd[A]: Nothing => A` corresponds to statement "from falsehood you can derive everything"
+            * it cannot be constructed, but intuitively it is just a promise: if you give me element of nothing I will
+            give you element of `A`
+                * usually called `absurd[A]: Nothing => A`
+                * notice that for any set 𝐴, there is exactly one function from the empty set to 𝐴
+                    * graph of an empty function is a subset of the Cartesian product ∅×𝐴
+                        * since the product is empty the only such subset is the empty set ∅
     * function type = implication
     * product type = conjunction
     * sum type = disjunction